 Let's stay safe so we can all enjoy the summer term!

-In Maths, we will be working on fractions.
+In Maths, we will be working on place value and statistics.

-We read every day in class, as well as working on our spelling / phonics.
+We read every day in class, as well as working on our spelling.

 Our last client, Aria Agosti, wants to develop the outside space of her new museum about Pompeii.